nativewind/nativewind/website/docs/guides/tailwindcss-react-native.md

 Nativewind defaults to CSS for web if using React Native Web >=0.18

-You can control this setting via the `webOutput` option on `TailwindProvider`.
+You can control this setting via the `NativeWindStyleSheet.setPreprocessed(false)`

 ## useTailwind()